 Jennifer P. Lyman

-After University (UC Berkeley & Yale), three years of college-admissions work, and Law School (Stanford), she spent 11 years as a Public Defender (in DC at PDS) doing trials, appeals and training.
-Ms. Lyman entered and continued full-time clinic teaching 1993-2009 (American University’s Washington College of Law and George Washington University Law School).
+Ms. Lyman practices in Organization Development, experiential teaching, and legal ethics.
+Her consulting work emphasizes program design, facilitation, and coaching.
+Based on twenty-five years of creating cross-cultural workshops, she uses interactive methodology herself and tailors program plans specifically to meet the needs of the participants.
+She has worked with criminal defense advocates and law teachers experiencing rapid system changes, including in Russia, Chile, China, Egypt and Nigeria.
+After University (UC Berkeley & Yale), three years of college admissions work, and Law School (Stanford), Ms. Lyman spent 11 years as a Public Defender (in DC at PDS) doing trials, appeals and training.
+She entered and continued full-time clinic teaching 1993-2009 (American University’s Washington College of Law and George Washington University Law School).
 In 2008, she earned a Master of Science in Organization Development (American University).
-Ms. Lyman teaches at the university level, and runs a project-based consulting practice, working with non-profits and government agencies on organizational matters.
-From 2012-2019, she served as Senior Assistant Disciplinary Counsel for the DC Office of Disciplinary Counsel (ODC).
-Ms. Lyman retired from ODC in August 2019, to expand her work with non-profits.
+She teaches at the university level, and runs a project-based consulting practice, working with nonprofits and government agencies on organizational matters.
+From 2012-2019, Ms. Lyman served as Senior Assistant Disciplinary Counsel for the DC Office of Disciplinary Counsel (ODC).
+She retired from ODC in August 2019, to expand her work with non-profits.
 Besides clinical teaching and international work, she has taught Professional Responsibility at three DC-area law schools (AU, Howard & Georgetown).